tillsanders/openElectionCompassWebsite/guide/technical/configuration.md

 Example: `"The government should increase financial support of political education."`

+You can add definitions for difficult terms by wrapping them in square brackets and adding an explanation in angle brackets immediately afterwards.

+Example: `"The government should regulate [Osmosis]<The spontaneous net movement of solvent molecules.> immediately."`

+The term is marked with a dotted line in the presentation of the thesis and the definition displayed on mouseover or tap.

 ### theses[].positions[]

 Every thesis has a `positions` key containing an array of answers: